Hobyo

 Hobyo was founded as a coastal outpost by the Ajuran Empire during the 13th century.
 In the late 17th century the Hiraab successfully revolted against the Ajuran Sultanate who had been ruling Hobyo since the 13th century and established an independent Hiraab Imamate.
 According to Bernhard Helander of Uppsala University, "the Imam of Hawiye is a hereditary position that traditionally is held by a person of the first-born branch."

 History

 Ajuuran Empire and Hiraab Imamate period

 Along with Mareeg, Hobyo developed as a coastal outpost by the Ajuran Empire during the 13th century.

 However, in the late 17th century the Hiraab successfully revolted against the Ajuran Sultanate and established an independent Hiraab Imamate According to Bernhard Helander of Uppsala University, "the Imam of Hiraab is a hereditary position that traditionally is held by a person of the first-born branch."

-Lee Cassanelli in his book The Shaping of Somali society provides a historical picture of the Hiraab Immate.
+Lee Cassanelli in his book The Shaping of Somali society provides a historical picture of the Hiraab Imamate.
 He writes:

 "According to local oral tradition, the Hiraab imamate was a powerful alliance of closely related groups who shared a common lineage under the Gorgaarte clan divisions.
 It successfully revolted against the Ajuran Sultanate and established an independent rule for at least two centuries from the seventeen hundreds and onwards.